apptainer/singularity-userdocs/cloud_library.rst

 .. note::

-    If theres no tag after the container name, Singularity will pull the container with the ``:latest`` tag.
+    If there's no tag after the container name, Singularity automatically will pull the container with the ``:latest`` tag.

 Pulling your own container
 --------------------------